Wendy Baskett, MA, BD

 I can create embedded indexes in Microsoft Word, using WordEmbed or Index-Manager.

-Examples produced for clients include Financial Literacy Education: Edu-Regulating our Saving and Spending Habits (Springer Nature) and The Origin of Divine Christology (CUP).
+Examples produced for clients include Financial Literacy Education: Edu-Regulating our Saving and Spending Habits (Springer Nature), The Origin of Divine Christology (CUP) and Brahms in context (CUP).

 Recent indexes include